apache/trafficcontrol/docs/source/api/cachegroups_id_deliveryservices.rst

 	|  ID  | The integral, unique identifier of the :term:`Cache Group` being assigned |
 	+------+---------------------------------------------------------------------------+

-:deliveryServices:  The integral, unique identifiers of the :term:`Delivery Service`\ s to which the :term:`Cache Group` is being assigned
+:deliveryServices:  The integral, unique identifiers of the :term:`Delivery Services` to which the :term:`Cache Group` is being assigned

 .. code-block:: http
 	:caption: Request Example